C SIGNIFICANT ACCOUNTING POLICIES

 16. Earnings per share

 The Bank reports basic and diluted earnings per equity share in accordance with AS-20, Earnings per Share.
-Basic earnings per equity share has been computed by dividing net profit for the year attributable to equity shareholders by the weighted average number of equity shares outstanding for the period.
+Basic earnings per equity share has been computed by dividing net profit for the year attributable to equity shareholders by the weighted average number of equity shares outstanding for the year.
 Diluted earnings per share reflect the potential dilution that could occur if securities or other contracts to issue equity shares were exercised or converted to equity during the year.
-Diluted earnings per equity share are computed using the weighted average number of equity shares and the dilutive potential equity shares outstanding during the period except where the results are anti-dilutive.
+Diluted earnings per equity share are computed using the weighted average number of equity shares and the dilutive potential equity shares outstanding during the year except where the results are anti-dilutive.

 17. Income tax

-net change in the deferred tax asset or liability during the year.
+Income tax expense is the aggregate amount of current tax and deferred tax expense incurred by the Bank.
+Current tax expense is determined in accordance with the relevant provisions of the Income Tax Act, 1961 and rules framed thereunder and considering the material principles set out in the Income Computation and Disclosure Standards to the extent applicable.
+Deferred tax expense is determined as per AS-22, Accounting for Taxes on Income.
 Deferred tax assets and liabilities are recognised for the future tax consequences of timing differences between the carrying values of assets and liabilities and their respective tax bases, and operating loss carried forward, if any.
 Deferred tax assets and liabilities are measured using the enacted or substantively enacted tax rates as at the Balance Sheet date.

 Current tax assets and liabilities and deferred tax assets and liabilities are off-set when they relate to income taxes levied by the same taxation authority, when the Bank has a legal right to off-set and when the Bank intends to settle on a net basis.